 The schools and teachers featured here are recognized for their exceptional programs or work with OWL.
 These are sites that we recommend visiting based on their strong evidence of OWL values.
 OWL is based on relationships and collaboration and could not be what it is today without the support, interest and dedication of hundreds of teachers and students across the nation.
 We are deeply indebted to everyone who has been a part of this journey and for all of the support, interest and dedication to all aspects of the evolution of OWL.

 Thank you to the administration, Bob King and District Office, especially Samantha Steele, for your unwavering support of transformative education.
 Thanks to you this idea became a reality and will impact education on an international level.
 We are eternally grateful and appreciative.
+Deep gratitude also to the original cohort of teachers who were willing to be risk-takers who were open, curious and humble and who set the example of admirable qualities that make up the OWL community’s values and goals.

 Hannah Pratt from Lincoln was the first teacher to implement OWL outside of the original cohort.
 After having seen a presentation at a CES conference, Hannah took the plunge the following day!
 Her courage and grit is an example to follow.
 Hannah has now grown the program, which is so impressive that the local college now sends student teachers to see the community that Hannah has created.